Lower Snake River Dams Benefit Replacement Report:

 The Governor Inslee and Senator Murray Process

 The Governor’s Office hired Kramer Consulting and Ross Strategic (Consultant Team) to support the Inslee-Murray process.
-The Consultant Team will review existing studies and support engagement with tribal sovereigns, stakeholders, advisors, and experts from across the Region to understand perspectives on the benefits provided by the LSRD, document potential means to replace those benefits, should the dams be breached, and compile associated cost estimates.
-The Consultant Team also will prepare a draft report for public review and will prepare a final report for consideration by Governor Inslee and Senator Murray.
-The Consultant Team has been instructed to work closely with a team of advisors from the State of Washington and with the Governor and Senator’s offices to ensure work supports the Governor and Senator’s decision making.
+The Consultant Team reviewed existing studies and supported engagement with tribal sovereigns, stakeholders, advisors, and experts from across the Region to understand perspectives on the benefits provided by the LSRD, document potential means to replace those benefits, should the dams be breached, and compile associated cost estimates.
+The Consultant Team prepared a draft report for public review and a final report for consideration by Governor Inslee and Senator Murray.
+The Consultant Team worked closely with a team of advisors from the State of Washington and with the Governor and Senator’s offices to ensure the work supported the Governor and Senator’s decision making.

 Categories of Benefits to Examine

-Work will be organized around six types of benefits currently provided by the lower Snake River dams: navigation and transportation; agriculture and irrigation; energy; tourism and recreation; community resilience and economic health; and salmon recovery and habitat restoration.
-The process will also consider costs associated with the design and engineering work required for potential site preparation, dam removal, and post-removal actions.
+The work was organized around six types of benefits currently provided by the lower Snake River dams: navigation and transportation; agriculture and irrigation; energy; tourism and recreation; community resilience and economic health; and salmon recovery and habitat restoration.
+The process also considered costs associated with the design and engineering work required for potential site preparation, dam removal, and post-removal actions.

 Navigation and Transportation